dotkom/onlineweb4/CONTRIBUTING.md

 Write informative commits and pull requests
 -------------------------------------------

-This is important for us to understand what you like to change or fix.
+This is important for us to understand what you would like to change or fix.
 Commit messages should follow the form explained [here](https://robots.thoughtbot.com/5-useful-tips-for-a-better-commit-message).

 The pull requests should be as detailed as possible.